Beyond-jQuery/book/manuscript/ajax.md

 With a reasonable understanding of CORS, sending a cross-origin ajax request via JavaScript is not particularly difficult in modern browsers.
 Unfortunately, the process is _not_ as easy in Internet Explorer 8 and 9.
 Cross-origin ajax requests are only possible via JSONP in IE7 and older.
 In all cases, jQuery offers zero assistance.

 For modern browsers, all of the work is delegated server code.
 The browser does everything necessary client-side for you.
-Your code for a cross-origin ajax request in a modern browser is identical to a same-origin ajax request.
-So, I won't bother showing that in jQuery or native JavaScript.
+Your code for a cross-origin ajax request in a modern browser is identical to a same-origin ajax requests when using jQuery's `ajax` API method or when directly using the web API's `XMLHttpReqest` transport, and even with the Fetch API.
+So, I won't bother showing that here.

 CORS requests can be divided up into two distinct types: simple, and non-simple.
 Simple requests consists of GET, HEAD, and POST requests, with a Content-Type of "text/plain" or "application/x-www-form-urlencoded".
 Non-standard headers, such as "x-" headers, are not allowed in "simple" requests.
 These CORS requests are sent by the browser with an `Origin` header that includes the sending domain.
 The server must acknowledge that requests from this origin are acceptable.
 If not, the request fails.
 Non-simple requests consists of PUT and PATCH requests, as well as other Content-Types, such as "application/json".
 Also, non-standard headers, as you just learned, will mark a CORS request as "non-simple".
 In fact, even a GET or POST request can be non-simple if it, for example, contains non-standard request headers.

-A non-simple request must be "preflighted" by the browser.
+A non-simple CORS request must be "preflighted" by the browser.
+A preflight is an OPTIONS request sent by the browser before the underlying request is sent.
+If the server properly acknowledges the preflight, the browser will then send the underlying/original request.
 Non-simple cross-origin requests, such as PUT or POST/GET requests with an X-header (for example) could not be sent from a browser pre-CORS spec.
 So, for these types of requests, the concept of preflighting was written into the specification to ensure servers do not receive these types of non-simple cross-origin browser-based requests without explicitly opting in.
 In other words, if you don't want to allow these types of requests, you don't have to change your server at all.
 The preflight request that the browser sends first will fail, and the browser will never send the underlying request.

 It is also important to know that cookies are _not_ sent by default with cross-origin ajax requests.
 You must set the `withCredentials` flag on the `XMLHttpRequest` transport.
 For example: